 Overall, I was pretty happy with my Pact experience.
 As far as daily basics go, they are ahead of the game when it comes to sustainability and affordability.

 However, there’s always room for improvement.
 Let’s talk overall pros and cons.
 I wasn’t happy that the colors faded so quickly and that the fit of the jumpsuit was just completely off.
 But I did love that they had a lot of options to choose from, including bundles of socks and undies along with men’s and kids’ apparel.

 I am hopeful, though, that as they bring more awareness into the fashion industry, their quality will certainly improve.
 I feel that as the world continues to evolve and shoppers pay closer attention to what they wear and how their clothing purchases impact the world around them, retailers will be keener on making more conscientious and ethical decisions surrounding their products.

-Reassessing what we have in our closet and choosing companies that value the importance of sustainability takes a little bit of legwork but shopping at Pact is a great place to start!
+Reassessing what we have in our closet and choosing companies that value the importance of sustainability takes a little bit of legwork, but shopping at Pact is a great place to start!

-Use ORGANICGIRL20 for 20% off your first purchase!
+Don’t forget!
+Save by using code ORGANICGIRL20 for 20% off your first purchase!